superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-2/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-2.jpg"
+excerpt: "Why I didn’t think of this for my review of the first show I don’t know, but I should write my thoughts down as I watch.
+This saves me time and means my thoughts of the early matches won’t get lost."
 ---
 Why I didn't think of this for my review of the first show I don't know, but I should write my thoughts down as I watch.
 This saves me time and means my thoughts of the early matches won't get lost.
 This also means I'll get a review up right after the show so I can maximise SEO potential.
 Digital marketing, yeah!

 ### Kota Ibushi & Will Ospreay & Yuya Uemura vs Evil & Sanada & Bushi